thatshycoder/GuessTheCard/README.md

 ## GuessTheCard

-A decentralized guessing game built with Vue and Truffle.
+A decentralized guessing game built with Vue, Truffle and Tailwind CSS.

 ## Screenshots